 Find out the best time to go!

-It is likely that your chosen destination will have a time of year when it is best to travel to.
-This might be down to the weather, conditions, other travelers or local events.
+It’s likely that your chosen destination will have a time of year when it is best to travel to.
+This might be down to the weather, conditions, other travelers, or local events.

 For example, let’s say you have decided you want to see the tropical secluded beaches of The Philippines.
 Find out the best season to visit.
 Not only will this mean that you’re more likely to get that beautiful sunshine, but also that you avoid the crowds of peak times AND keep away at dangerous times such as the typhoon season (TRUST ME, we were very wet and very miserable).